 This article's author, Anton Galang, has been researching and writing about consumer technology since 2007 as a contributor to PC Magazine.
 He covers smart home and other tech-focused topics for The Spruce, as well as a broad range of hardware, software, gadgets, and games for Lifewire.

-For this roundup, Anton researched the smart blinds and shades offered by over 20 different brands, factoring in third-party/user reviews and focusing on installation considerations, customization options, power sources, smart features, and compatibility.
+For this roundup, Galang researched the smart blinds and shades offered by over 20 different brands, factoring in third-party/user reviews and focusing on installation considerations, customization options, power sources, smart features, and compatibility.
 He also spoke with Giles Sutton, smart home integrator and Senior Vice President of Member Success and Sales at CEDIA, the global industry association for home technology, for insights on smart blind selection, installation, and position within the modern smart home landscape.